Kubernetes Developer Workshop

 Then apply the manifest with:

-If successful you will see deployment.apps/mongodb created, this will have created one Deployment and one Pod.
+If successful you will see deployment.apps/postgres created, this will have created one Deployment and one Pod.
 You can check the status of your cluster with a few commands:

 Get used to these commands you will use them a LOT when working with Kubernetes.